asifneyaz/project-euler/README.md

 The motivation for starting Project Euler, and its continuation, is to provide a platform for the inquiring mind to delve into unfamiliar areas and learn new concepts in a fun and recreational context.

+Problem 1: Multiples of 3 and 5
+If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
+The sum of these multiples is 23.
+Find the sum of all the multiples of 3 or 5 below 1000.